 Crawl-delay field for rate limiting crawl requests.
 As an example, if an agency’s robots.txt has

-from selenium.webdriver.support.ui import WebDriverWait function to wait up to 30 seconds for an HTML element to load.
+WebDriverWait function from the selenium.webdriver.support.ui package to wait up to 30 seconds for an HTML element to load.

 To avoid denial of service, IP blocking, and thereby jeopardizing data use negotiations with an agency, CJARS limits the number of threads (or workers) when running a crawler in parallelization or distributed queues.
 A crawler can be assigned a maximum of four threads out of consideration for the CJARS scraper server’s resource constraints as well as the target’s capacity constraints.
 If four concurrent threads are causing target servers to slow and potentially crash, the number of concurrent threads should be reduced as needed.
 Under no circumstance should a scraper be repeatedly launched against a target if the script consistently leads to target server crash.